fritzo/pomagma/doc/philosophy.md

 by the programmer.
 Modern programming is mired in far-too intensional practices, where incidental artifacts of code
-(whitespace, style, line order, local variable names, arbitrary imperitives) frustrate many actions that would be easier with an extensional view (code-search, verification, optimization, automatic parallelization).
+(whitespace, style, line order, local variable names, arbitrary imperatives) frustrate many actions that would be easier with an extensional view (code-search, verification, optimization, automatic parallelization).
 Better programming practice might start with